Welcome to Y6

 ***TRIP: Day one will kick off with an eye-opening experience to start our first topic of the year off with the level of enthusiasm we mean to go on with – we hope you’re ready!
 Make sure you remember your packed-lunch, coats and (due to recent wet weather) wear your own clothes that you don't mind getting a little muddy during our trip to the Habitat Survival Trust on Tuesday 5th September.

 Year 6 will be taught by Mrs Heath every Monday afternoon – Mrs Heath is very much a part of the Year 6 team so you will also see her on every Year 6 trip as well as taking part in our assemblies and any other lessons that she finds too interesting to miss!

-PE lessons will be on a Tuesday afternoon so please ensure that your kit is in school and stays in school throughout the week just in case we need a change of footwear or clothing for particular lessons.
+PE lessons will take place on the same day each week (day TBC this week... check back here for updates) so please ensure that your kit is in school and stays in school throughout the week just in case we need a change of footwear or clothing for particular lessons.

 Please make sure you bring in a water bottle that you can take home each day, wash out and bring back – drinking water is really important!